This is the 8th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Now I’ve finished adding the leaves to cover the hook and loop, with my tweezers, I’m arranging the flowers around the ring.
 Refer to Video at 17:53

-I’m taking the time to arrange all the flowers around the ring, making sure they are all sitting correctly and that they are perfectly even.
+I’m taking the time to arrange all the flowers around the ring, making sure they are all sitting correctly and perfectly even.

 That’s how you make a Rose Ring Cake Topper.